jlahuisman/japonicLJ/README.md

 - **ipa**: transcription of the word in International Phonetic Alphabet (as it appears in the original source).
 - **cognacy**: cognacy of the word.
 - **notes**: additional notes about the data.

+### Cognate coding

+- Words that share the same root are coded as being cognate
+- The elements of compounds are coded individually if those elements occur separately in some varieties.
+  - e.g., 'blood': Tokyo *tʃi* A; Akiyama *aka* B; Ikema *akatsï* A/B.